 Think of a family where a parent battles depression.
 Their low mood and lack of energy might make it hard to engage with the kids or handle daily tasks.
 The children may feel confused or neglected.
 The other parent might become overwhelmed trying to pick up the slack.
 Without support, this situation can spiral, leading to more stress for everyone.

 That’s why taking care of mental health as a family unit is so important.
 When families work together on mental wellness, they build resilience and stronger bonds.
 They learn to support each other through tough times and celebrate progress together.
+For example, understanding and addressing ocd intrusive thoughts can help families support loved ones dealing with this challenge.

 The Benefits of Long-Term Support